David Herold: Assassination plot

 Herold's grave in Congressional Cemetery is marked only by the tombstone of his sister, buried beside him.

 Herold and a group of co-conspirators had originally plotted to kidnap Lincoln, but later decided to kill him, Vice President Andrew Johnson, and Secretary of State William H. Seward in a bid to help the Confederacy's cause.

 Execution of Mary Surratt, Lewis Powell, David Herold, and George Atzerodt on July 7, 1865, at Fort McNair in Washington, D.C.
 Digitally restored.

 On the night of April 14, 1865, Herold guided Lewis Powell to Seward's house.
 Inside, Powell attempted to kill Seward, severely wounding him and other members of his household.

 The ensuing commotion frightened Herold and he rode off, leaving Powell to fend for himself.
-Another conspirator, George Atzerodt, was supposed to kill Vice President Andrew Johnson, but he got drunk at a bar instead.
+Another conspirator, George Atzerodt, was supposed to kill Vice President Andrew Johnson, but instead he got drunk at a bar.

 Booth shot Lincoln at Ford's Theater.
 When he jumped onto the stage after shooting Lincoln in the back of the head, he may have broken his fibula.
 He fled on horseback across the bridge into Maryland, where he met Herold.

-They headed to Surrattsville, Maryland (now Clinton), where they picked up weapons that Mary Surratt had left earlier for them at her tavern.
+They headed to Surrattsville, Maryland (now Clinton), where they picked up weapons at a tavern owned by Mary Surratt.
+She had directed that those weapons be left at the tavern for use later on.
 Booth and Herold went to the home of Samuel Mudd, who set Booth's leg.
 Mudd let Booth and Herold rest at his home for a few hours.
 The pair then headed to the house of Samuel Cox, a Confederate sympathizer.
 He refused to let the two into his house, and insisted that they stay in a thicket behind the house.
 He brought food, whiskey, and newspapers to Booth and Herold, which is how Booth realized that he was not seen as the hero (like Marcus Junius Brutus) that he longed to be.

-After a close encounter with the Union, Herold slaughtered the horses that he and Booth rode, worrying they would give the two away.
+After a close encounter with Union soldiers, Herold slaughtered the horses that he and Booth rode, worrying they would give the two away.
 Cox later gave Booth a skiff to cross the Potomac River.
 Due to the thick fog, instead of landing in Virginia as planned, Herold and Booth landed in Maryland.
-They next threatened a farmer and forced him and his family to sleep outside while the assassin and his cohort slept in the bedrooms.
+They next threatened a farmer and forced him and his family to sleep outside while the assassin and his cohort slept inside the home.
 They left in the morning and went to a farm owned by Richard Henry Garrett.
 Unaware of what they had done, Garrett let them stay on his property.
 After Booth got drunk, Garrett made the two sleep in the tobacco barn.
 Soon, they woke to the sounds of horses.

 Herold and Booth were trapped by Union soldiers on April 26.
 Herold surrendered, but Booth refused to lay down his arms and was shot by Boston Corbett through a crack in the barn wall.
-He died a few hours later.
+He died a few hours later on the porch of the Garrett house.